-The Honduras project of Peace Brigades International is looking for field volunteers to join the team in Honduras.
+The Peace Brigades International Honduras Project is looking for field volunteers to join the team in Honduras.
 The next volunteer training/selection week will be held virtually in late August 2021.

-To begin the formation and selection process you must comply with the requirements listed below, complete the general application and request that two references (from the NGO sector, academic field, work experience, or acquaintances in your life) complete the reference form and send the document to firstname.lastname@example.org before August 31st, 2019.
+To begin the training and selection process you must comply with the requirements listed below, complete the general application form and request that two references (from the NGO sector, academic field, work experience, or acquaintances in your life) complete the reference form and send the document to firstname.lastname@example.org before 19 Abril 2021.

-- Previous experience working in a human rights NGO, cooperation, grassroots or community based organization.
+• Previous experience working/volunteering in a human rights NGO, co-op, grassroots or community-based organisation

-- Computer skills: usage of databases, work processors, and email.
+• Computer skills: databases, word processors, and email

-- Availability to participate in the formation and selection process.
+• Availability to participate in the training and selection process

 We also value:

-- Experience of working in a part of PBI, such as a national group in your country or where you reside.
+• Experience of working with PBI, such as with a national group in your country of residence

-• Minimum age of 25 years old (look below to find the note about our policies around age discrimination).
+• Minimum age of 25 years old (See a note on our policies around age discrimination below)

-Due to the characteristics of this work, it is important to take into account that those that to form part of the field team it is necessary have the ability to adapt to diverse contexts defined by the political and social context of the country and the mandate and principles of PBI in Honduras; the ability to communicate and interact positively with other people: and a high level of self reflection and self recognition that allow for strategies to manage stress.
+Due to the nature of the work, volunteers should be able to adapt to diverse contexts as dictated by the political and social context of the country and the mandate and principles of PBI in Honduras.
+Volunteers should also have the ability to communicate and interact positively with other people and a high level of self-reflection that allow for strategies to manage stress.

-Important dates in the formation and selection process:
+Important dates in the training and selection process:

 If you join the PBI Honduras team, we offer you:

-- A process of specialized formation, based on more than 30 years of experience developing methodologies of international accompaniment.
+• A specialised training process, based on more than 30 years of experience developing methodologies of international accompaniment.

-- We cover the following costs: round trio ticket to Honduras, accommodation and medical insurance.
-Economic support of approximately $220 USD per month for personal costs and repatriation once you have finished your contract
+• We cover the following costs: Round trip ticket to Honduras, accommodation and medical insurance, economic support of approximately $220 USD per month for personal costs, and a repatriation once you have finished your contract

-- The experience of living and working with a group of volunteers in an international human rights organization.
+• The experience of living and working with a group of volunteers in an international human rights organisation.

 How can you start?

-- Review the documentation available on the internet about the work of the field volunteers and the formation processes
+• Review the documentation available on the internet on the work of the field volunteers and the training processes

-- Contact the Formation Team of PBI Honduras and let them know you are interested or send your application before the deadline to: email@example.com
+• Contact the Training Team of PBI Honduras and let them know you are interested or send your application before the deadline to: email@example.com

-- Ask your two references to complete the reference form, taking into account your professional and personal qualifications and ask that they send the reference form to the Formation team (firstname.lastname@example.org) before the deadline.
+• Ask your two references to complete the reference form on your professional and personal qualifications and ask that they send the form to the Training Team (firstname.lastname@example.org) before the deadline.

-- Contact your national PBI group, if one exists where you live, and if possible, attend one of their activities.
+• Contact your national PBI group, if one exists where you live

-- Reviewing your application, it is possible you will be asked to participate in an interview with the formation team.
+• After submitting your application, you may be asked to participate in an interview with the Training Team.

-- If you continue the process after the interview, you will begin a self training process based on readings and the realization of formation activities that will then be reviewed.
+• If you continue the process after the interview, you will begin a self-training process based on readings and the training activities that will then be reviewed.

-- The final stage of the selection process is the participation in an in person training week.
+• The final stage of the selection process is the participation in a virtual training week.
 The decision surrounding your selection will be taken at the end of the training week.

-- The incorporation into the team does not take place immediately after the formation week.
-For this reason, we ask that all candidates remain educated surrounding the current situation in Honduras until the moment of incorporation into the team
+• You will not join the team immediately after the training week.
+For this reason, we ask that all candidates remain aware of the current situation in Honduras until joining the team.

-- When you arrive in Honduras as a new volunteer, you will participate in a two week long training.
-This way the formation and selection process continues in Honduras and ends with an evaluation after two months in the field team.
+• When you arrive in Honduras, you will participate in a two-week training.
+The training and selection process continues in Honduras and ends with an evaluation after two months in the field team.

-- At any point during the process PBI can decide about the eligibility of the candidate to participate in the team of international human rights observers in Honduras.
+• At any point during the process, PBI can decide the eligibility of the candidate to participate in the team of international human rights observers in Honduras.

 PBI Policies surrounding age discrimination in the field projects:

 Age is not a restriction to work in the field projects.
-However, there is a need to count with volunteers that are mature and responsible because the organization needs to be able to present a professional image during interactions with high ranking authorities in countries where there are field projects.
-The maturity is also highly valued because the volunteers should be able to evaluate in the responsible manner risk and security situations in areas of crisis or conflict.
-For these reasons, normally the volunteers are over 25.
+However, volunteers must be mature and responsible as the organization needs to present a professional image during interactions with high-ranking authorities in countries with field projects.
+Maturity is also highly valued because volunteers should be able to responsibly evaluate risk and security in areas of crisis or conflict.
+For these reasons, volunteers are normally over 25.

-PBI policy on the nationality of the people who are part of the projects
+PBI policy on the nationality of the members of the projects in the field

-By mandate of the organization, we must apply in each of our projects what we call "the norm of our own country".
-This norm specifies that "no national person can work on the project in their own country, neither as an observer/volunteer person, nor as a member of the Committee or the Project Office".
-The purpose of this norm is to establish a clear distinction between the volunteers or members of the PBI-Honduras Project and the organizations and persons accompanied.
+By mandate of the organisation, our projects must apply what we call "the country's own standard".
+This rule specifies that "no national person can work on the project of his own country, neither as an observer/volunteer, nor as a member of the Committee or the Project Office."
+The purpose of this standard is to establish a clear distinction between the volunteers or members of the PBI-Honduras Project and the organizations and accompanying persons.
 The standard also seeks to ensure that local pressures do not affect the independence of PBI-Honduras.

-If you are interested in the work of Peace Brigades International (PBI), we encourage you to consult the web, https://www.peacebrigades.org/, where you can get information about projects in other countries where you could apply.
+If you are interested in the work of Peace Brigades International (PBI), we encourage you to check the website, https://www.peacebrigades.org/, where you can obtain information on existing projects in other countries where your help may be welcome.